 Customer experience optimization balances what your subscribers want vs. what your company can offer.
 For subscriptions, your value proposition is related less to single purchase decisions and far more to the promise of delivered value over time.

-While it's important to differentiate your subscription business through new features or competitive pricing, many direct-to-consumer (DTC) subscription brands focus on enhanced customer experience to keep their recurring revenue growing.
+While it's important to differentiate your subscription business through new features or competitive pricing, many direct-to-consumer (DTC) brands focus on enhanced customer experience to keep their recurring revenue growing.

 Five ways to optimize the subscriber experience